 Sadly our sultry southern Ontario weather is on its way out and you know what that means!
 Yes there’s a possibility of frost any day now.
 I’ve just seen the first frost advisory for central Ontario so it’s time to bring in the houseplants that have been happily enjoying the back deck.
 Click here for frost dates...

 Garlic is quite easy to grow and yummy to enjoy.
-The time to plant is fall.
+The time to plant garlic is fall.
 Here’s how!
 Canadian icon Mark Cullen shares this advice on how to plant garlic: Garlic is a counter-intuitive crop.
 Plant in the fall, harvest scapes in early summer and bulbs in late summer.
 Enjoy this How-To!
-Start by selecting...
+Start by...

 Ontario Invasive Plant Council offers loads of information about invasives such as phragmites, various aquatics, japanese knotweed and more.
 Learn "What to Grow Instead?".
 Check out their upcoming events.